kevinushey/loupe/README.md

 ## loupe

+> loupe [noun]. a small magnifying glass used by jewelers and watchmakers.

 **NOTE: This package is currently experimental.
 It will probably break, and will probably crash your R processes when you use it.
+Hopefully that will be less true in the future.
 Proceed at your own risk!**

 Inspect running R processes from R, or from the command line via the bundled `loupe` script.